Christophe Riandee

-Riandee is the Vice CEO of French film company Gaumont.
+Riandee served as the Vice CEO of French film company Gaumont from 2003 to 2024.
 He lives in Paris and Los Angeles.

 Career

 Christophe Riandee graduated from the business school ESCP Europe in Paris.
 His early career steps include service network Ernst & Young, TV production company France Animation, where he was CEO and France Telecom (Orange S.A.) where he developed the Wanadoo theme channels.